Lameguy64/smxtool/README.md

 This tool is a bit early in development but should be useable for coloring and texturing RSD models.
 Suggestions for more features or quality of life improvements are welcome.

 ## Features
-* Uses GLSL shaders to emulate PSX style texture brightening.
+* Uses GLSL shaders to emulate PSX style texture brightening (make sure to enable it in settings).
 * Supports blended polygons with all blend modes correctly represented.
 * Gouraud shaded polygons with unique colors on each vertex.
 * Double-sided (no culling) flag can be set on primitives.